Sulfur mining in Sicily: History

-The development of methods for using pyrites (of much lower cost) instead of sulfur in the production of sulfuric acid along with the spread of the Solvay method of producing artificial soda ash were decisive in the gradual loss of market share, particularly in Germany and England, resulting in the collapse of Sicilian sulfur prices.
-Production continued until the end of the nineteenth century but the collapse of selling prices put the entire industry in crisis.
+The development of methods for using cheaper pyrites instead of sulfur in the production of sulfuric acid along with the spread of the Solvay method of producing artificial soda ash were decisive in the gradual loss of market share, particularly in Germany and England, resulting in the collapse of Sicilian sulfur prices.
+Production continued until the end of the nineteenth century, but the collapse of selling prices put the entire industry in crisis.

-In 1896 the Anglo-Sicilian Sulphur Company Limited was formed in London, a company whose members included Vincenzo Florio, who was its attorney for Sicily, and a group of interested investors including Englishmen Benjamin Ingham and Agostino Porry; the purpose was to revive the marketing of sulfuric acid and sulfur derivatives.
+In 1896, the Anglo-Sicilian Sulphur Company Limited was formed in London.
+Its members included Vincenzo Florio, who was its attorney for Sicily, and a group of interested investors including Englishmen Benjamin Ingham and Agostino Porry; the purpose was to revive the marketing of sulfuric acid and sulfur derivatives.
 Agreements made with the Anglo-Sicilian-Sulphur Co. allowed producers access to credit to finance more modern industrial plants by improving mine facilities.
-For a time the Sicilian sulphur sector was lifted from the crisis into which it had plunged; prices, which in 1895 had fallen to 56 liras per ton already a few years later, stabilized at 90–95 liras.
+For a time the Sicilian sulfur sector was lifted from the crisis into which it had plunged; prices, which in 1895 had fallen to 56 liras per ton already a few years later, stabilized at 90–95 liras.

 Also reviving the demand for sulfur was the serious spread of a plant disease, powdery mildew; a parasitic fungus of the vine affected vineyards throughout Europe, devastating them.
 The only remedy to prevent its spread was spraying plants with sulfur powder in an aqueous solution.
 Sulfur refining and milling then became profitable again with the establishment of refineries and milling plants in various coastal locations from Licata to Porto Empedocle and in the city of Catania.

 One of the problems underlying the various crises in the industry was the infrastructural deficiency in transportation, lack of communication roads, lack of ports that would allow large cargo ships to dock, lack of mechanical means and railways, which the various governments had neglected and which the new Kingdom of Italy addressed with little determination.
 In the early 1870s, the mayor of Catania Tenerelli, a financier and entrepreneur in the sulfur industry, denounced the delay in proceeding with the construction of the Palermo-Catania railway as the main reason for the paralysis of the sulfur industry.
 In fact, it was only after the opening of the section up to Villarosa (1876), subcontracted by Robert Trewhella (also a large sulfur entrepreneur in the Catania area) that sulfur could reach the city's refineries and the Port of Catania quickly.
 This fact led the city to assume a preeminent role in the industry, because it lowered to almost half the unit price of transportation, which until that time had been accomplished by means of carramatti, a kind of cargo wagons pulled by sturdy draft horses.